The power of touch — understanding the science

 How does the sense of touch really work?

-In your body, you have about 5 million touch receptors beneath the skin.
+In your body, you have about 5 million touch receptors beneath your skin.
 Whenever you sense pain, touch, or the pressure of temperature, these receptors send electric signals to neurons, which then transmit the message through the spine and onwards to the brain.

 The main job of these receptors is to protect the body.
 For example, if the receptors send a signal that you are in pain or too cold, the brain then responds with an appropriate reaction.
-This may be to curl in a ball away from the pain or to make your body start shivering in response to the temperature.
+This may be to curl up into a ball away from the pain or to make your body start shivering in response to the temperature.

 The power of touch in everyday life

-Forges unforgettable moments
+Create unforgettable moments

 The somatosensory system in practice